mbwhite/documents/NEW-GettingStarted.md

 ## Step 1: Getting Hyperledger Fabric running

+These scripts use Node v6, npm v4 and bash.
+Fpr Hyperledger Composer, these are required dependencies.

-1. Clone the `fabric-dev-servers` git repo for the helper scripts to get Fabric running for development use
+1. In a directory of your choice (will assume ~/githuib) , clone the `fabric-dev-servers` git repo for the helper scripts to get Fabric running for development use
 ```
+$ cd ~/github
 $ git clone https://github.com/mbwhite/fabric-dev-servers.git
+$ cd fabric-dev-servers
 ```
 2. Choose which version of Fabric to use.
 For v0.6
 ```